What is a cloud server?

-A cloud server is a hosted, and typically virtual, compute server that is accessed by users over a network.
-Cloud servers are intended to provide the same functions, support the same operating systems (OSes) and applications, and offer performance characteristics similar to traditional physical servers that run in a local data center.
+A cloud server is a compute server that has been virtualized, making its resources accessible to users remotely over a network.
+Cloud servers are intended to provide the same functions, support the same operating systems (OSes) and applications, and offer similar performance characteristics as traditional physical servers that run in a local data center.
 Cloud servers are often referred to as virtual servers, virtual private servers or virtual platforms.

 An enterprise can choose from several types of cloud servers.
 Three primary models include:

 Public cloud servers.
 The most common expression of a cloud server is a virtual machine (VM) -- or compute "instance" -- that a public cloud provider hosts on its own infrastructure and delivers to users across the internet using a web-based interface or console.
 This model is known as IaaS.
 Examples of cloud servers include Amazon Elastic Compute Cloud (EC2) instances, Microsoft Azure instances and Google Compute Engine instances.

 Private cloud servers.
 A cloud server may also be a compute instance within an on-premises private cloud.
 In this case, an enterprise delivers the cloud server to internal users across a local area network (LAN) and, in some cases, also to external users across the internet.
 The primary difference between a hosted public cloud server and a private cloud server is that the latter exists within an organization's own infrastructure, whereas a public cloud server is owned and operated outside of the organization.
 Hybrid clouds may include public or private cloud servers.